 Addled by a mother who was both startlingly open and compulsively deceitful, I grew up warped by them.
 I spent my twenties running from the lies.
 I became a lawyer, maybe in an attempt to bury myself in other people’s problems, rather than confront my own.
 While I sometimes glimpsed in my peripheral vision a vague awareness that a momentous discovery lay ahead, it wasn’t until my thirties that I turned to face the truth head-on.

-Now, after eight years of practicing law – a profession that requires you constantly to evaluate the truth claims of others – I have returned to my childhood love of writing.
-In writing we can play out the journey from untruth to truth, from not knowing to knowing.
+Now, after eight years of practising law – a profession that requires you constantly to evaluate the truth claims of others – I have returned to my childhood love of writing.
+In writing, we can play out the journey from untruth to truth, from not knowing to knowing.
 We can explore the struggle to tell the truth while misinformed.
 We can confront the subjectivity in which human experience is bounded.

 In one of my formative lies, I am nine and my mother is leading me by the hand across the oval of Fairlea Women’s Prison.
 She shows me a tennis ball nestled in the grass with a slit across its side.
 ‘That is how drugs get into the prison’, she says.
 She explains that the women call the prison officers ‘Screws’.
 And I learn that vegemite, somewhat incongruously, is contraband.
 Rumour has it that this is because it is capable of being injected.
 My mother has told me that she is innocent of the offences she has been jailed for.
 Even when she is imprisoned a further nine times in as many years, that is what I believe.